liebke/avout/README.md

 1. Create a new **ZKDistributedReentrantReadWriteLock** using **/ref-name/lock** as the lock-node, where ref-name is the value returned from the **ReferenceData** **name** method, then acquire a read-lock on the reference.

-3. Find the most recent committed transaction-value point for each reference by finding the node, **/ref-name/history/TXID-t-xxxxxxxxxx**, with the largest value of xxxxxxxxxx where the data field for **/stm/history/TXID** equals **COMMITTED**.
+3. Find the most recently committed history-node for each reference by finding the node, **/ref-name/history/TXID-t-xxxxxxxxxx**, with the largest value of xxxxxxxxxx where the data field for **/stm/history/TXID** equals **COMMITTED**.
 If there is no committed value, throw an exception.

 4. Invoke the *get* method on the *ReferenceData*, passing the value **t-xxxxxxxx** found in the previous step.